 If you have never been into oysters may we recommend trying the small and extremely tasty Kumamoto.
-Also Murder Point Oysters out of Alabama raise absolutely delicious oysters that are buttery and beautiful.
+Also Murder Point Oysters out of Alabama are delicious, buttery and beautiful.
 In fact the first time I had them I could not get over how tasty as well as how white and clean the shell was, so I went home and began to look them up, imagine how delightful to discover that they are raised in Alabama by a five generation fisherman family.

 If You Like It Big